Spain national under-17 football team: Top goalscorers

 Note: Club(s) represents the permanent clubs during the player's time in the Under-17s.

 Players

 Current squad

+Players born on or after 1 January 2009 are available for selection.

-The following players were named in the squad for the 2025 UEFA European Under-17 Championship qualification matches against Norway, Germany and Austria in March 2025.
+The following players were named in the squad for the friendly matches against Ukraine on 21 and 23 April 2026.

-Caps and goals correct as of 19 February 2025, after the match against Denmark.
+Caps and goals correct as of 23 April 2026, after the match against Ukraine.